 But also knowing that you can always rely on your partner to support you when needed, because “they are fine,” is equally empowering.

 I’ve seen what it does to couples when one partner constantly worries about another.

 It becomes like cancer that eats you alive.

 The reality of relationships is that they all have an ebb and flow that requires that one partner leans on the other at some point or another.

-Which is why some level of independence in a relationship is so important.
+This is why some level of independence in a relationship is so important.

 I think I’ve already made this point to some extent.